brahad316/verilog_if_else_parser/README.md

 The second input will be the user input, the corresponding script will prompt for it.
 Note that:
-- The identifiers in both the true and false branches of the if-else statement must be same and precisely the character `p`.
+- The identifiers in both the true and false branches of the if-else statement must be same, otherwise the parser throws an error.
-- The variable for the conditional evaluation must be precisely the character `x`.
+- The variable names can be any legal verilog name: [a-zA-Z][a-zA-Z0-9_]*, upto 15 characters long (can be tweaked).
-- It supports `<=` as the assignment operator.
+- It supports both `<=` and `=` as the assignment operators.
 - It supports integer values for the constants, thus negative values too.
 - It supports all the standard verilog comparators (`==`, `!=`, `<=`, `>=`, `<`, `>`).
-- Takes care of all whitespace characters (whitespace, tabs, newline char, etc.)
+- Takes care of all whitespace characters (whitespace, tabs, newline char, etc.).
+- Flags bad syntax and incorrect parentheses.

 ## Parser in C